Archive

 Online shopping though would prove to be “one of the largest disruptions of the luxury-goods industry since the birth of the department store”.
 There are three kinds of online store today; those that sell deep-discounted goods on end-of-season wear, those that sell in-season clothing, and those that have flash sales of small numbers of clothing or accessories.
 It turned out there was an audience for all of these types of website.
 Bridget Foley, executive editor of WWD is quoted in the article saying “[T]here has been a sea change in attitude… I think [it] surprised the fashion industry… Just because you love clothes doesn’t mean you love shopping“.
 This struck Zeitgeist as one of the more important insights in the lengthy article.
 Though retailers often harp on about the importance of the retail environment, the need to touch the product, to be in an atmosphere where everything has been curated down to the finest detail, online neutralises all of that.
 This idea threatens those in the luxury sector, as the thinking goes that any such premium on products may seem less justifiable away from a Peter Marino-designed armchair and a nice glass of champagne.
 Such ideas are being challenged though.
 Not only is the nature of the store changing – from robotic sales staff to customers as models on the catwalk – but so is the view of the luxury customer as a homogenous, static group, devoid of context.
 Zeitgeist was at a Future of Media summit at the Broadcast Video Expo last week, where, as behavioural economics suggest, MD of Commercial, Online and Interactive for ITV Fru Hazlitt insisted that consumers had to be targeted in ways that were pertinent to them, not only as demographic groups, but in ways that recognised the context of how approachable they were likely to be at the time, given the programming they were watching.
 Fru admitted that in years past, broadcasters like ITV had seen advertising as “space to rent out”.
 Now they were thinking deeply about how and when is the right moment to reach their target consumer.
 It is the same in fashion.
 There is not one single way to reach the consumer; buyers of luxury goods do not want to be solely restricted to being able to buy your wares in a physical store.

 Behavioural economics played a role in Marchetti’s initial framing of the audience for the website as well.
-He hired pedigreed fashion writes, as well as artists, architects and designers to make special projects that lent the website an air of curation, of something more special and rarefied that what one might find – or more importantly the way one might feel – at an outlet mall.
+He hired pedigreed fashion writers, as well as artists, architects and designers to make special projects that lent the website an air of curation, of something more special and rarefied that what one might find – or more importantly the way one might feel – at an outlet mall.
 Marchetti wanted the customers “to see themselves as connoisseurs, even if they were really just hunting for bargains”.
 The New Yorker article goes into some anecdotal detail about the way people shop on Yoox, which crucially differs not only from the way they would shop in-store, but also from other e-tailers.
 For online shopping in general, the experience is one where you can purchase ten items, and return nine of them with very little hassle, with credit for multiple rather than a single brand, and certainly no raised eyebrow from a pretentious shop assistant.
 Regarding specific sites, Yoox, unlike Net a Porter, for example, does not try to force a set of looks onto the user.
 Behavioural economics tell us that people irrationally value something more when they’ve been made to work a bit to get it.
 Such is the case now shopping for luxury items, which makes clothing not in-season (i.e. not currently in every shop window), both cooler and cheaper.
 It’s an act not to be discouraged.
 A Saks representative says customers who shop online as well as in store buy four times as much merchandise as customers who shop only in the store.
 What will worry retailers though is that the convenience of the online store outweighs the experience of the physical boutique.
 The New Yorker quotes a shopper: “I’ll never buy a dress at the Prada boutique again after getting these really amazing ones on Yoox.”

 As well as setting up the Yoox website, Marchetti’s company now also powers the online stores of more than thirty fashion houses, including Armani and Jil Sander.
 Last summer, PPR joined in too, after conceding that their in-house expertise was not up to snuff.
 The latest development is making designs available to any customer as soon as it hits the runway.
 Burberry, as well as separate sites like Moda Operandi, have spearheaded this innovative change, which is effecting editorial as well as buying methods previously seen as unshakeable.
 The demand for this type of instant purchasing seems to be fueled by a niche – albeit a sizable one – that is not representative of the majority of luxury shoppers.
 The accessibility of a brand and its products is a tricky one to tread, one which Zeitgeist has written about several times before.
 Tom Ford performed a volte-face this year, after debuting his womenswear collection with no press and VIPs only, relented this year at London Fashion Week by letting bloggers write about the show.
 Chanel still steadfastly refuses to fully engage with online shopping.
 The tension is keenly felt in the New Yorker article, where Amazon’s new entry into the world of fashion is referenced.
 The CEO of Valentino is unconvinced: “Valentino is high luxury… People going to Amazon are not going to Valentino“.
 This smacks a little of pride and ignorance, for they most assuredly are, though perhaps not with luxury purchases in mind… yet.